 file Filename of firmware, only valid if result == TRUE.

 Check if this VirtualBox installation has a firmware of the given type available, either systemwide or per-user.
-Optionally, this may return a hint where this firmware can be downloaded from.
+Optionally, this may return a hint where this firmware can be downloaded from name Suggested machine name.

 5.99.3 composeMachineFilename